VOL. 22, #2, Summer, 2004

 Importance of Country of Origin

 The market has already decided gem quality Kashmir sapphires are more valuable than comparable sapphires from any other source.
-Kashmir sapphires trade for 100-300% premium over sapphires from Burma.
+Kashmir sapphires trade for 300-500% premium (depending on quality) over sapphires from Burma.
 This does not mean that all Kashmirs are better than all other stones.
 The gem market is littered with low quality Kashmirs.
 Just because a stone is Kashmir doesn’t assure it is a beautiful stone.
 Any stone has to be beautiful first, irrespective of country of origin.

 New Kashmir Production